Introduction: Sustainable IT Monitoring & Grid Signals

 Electricity Mix in PJM (US) on the 4th of August, 2025

-You can explore how electricity demand and electricity mix fluctuate in space and time, and how these affect other characteristics of the grid such as the carbon intensity, or the share of renewables on our two freely available tool below:
+You can explore how electricity demand and electricity mix fluctuate in space and time, and how these affect other characteristics of the grid such as the carbon intensity, or the share of renewables on our two freely available tools below:

 Live map